 “How did you find your traveling companions?”

 “Perfectly charming,” Nerdanel smiled as he helped her out of her gown.
-“Notwithstanding the fashionable rumors Lord Baldor is bantering about, I may say that Lord Thranduil is some of the best company I have enjoyed in years, and I should not be sorry to know him better.
+“Regardless of the fashionable rumors Lord Baldor is bantering about, I may say that King Thranduil is some of the best company I have enjoyed in years, and I should not be sorry to know him better.
 He is not reserved or distant at all.”

 “That was my initial impression,” Imrahil agreed, pulling the string on her chemise and letting it fall to the floor.